ThorstenBr/A2DVI-Firmware/README.md

 * ROMX supports selecting between 16 different fonts.
 * A2DVI maps the 16 fonts selected by ROMX to A2DVI's 16 custom font slots.
 So you can upload and change those 16 fonts as you wish.
-* When ROMX selectes an empty custom font slot (1-16), then one of the built-in fonts (1-16) is used instead.
+* When ROMX selects an empty custom font slot (1-16), then one of the built-in fonts (1-16) is used instead.

 # Photos
 Here are some photos showing A2DVI in action - using the DVI/HDMI connection.